 AIR_MCUBE International Artists' Residency 2024

-As an expressionist painter, often categorized as a neo-expressionist, Lukjansky’s approach is unique.
-He begins each new project with an open mind, embracing the organic process of creation rather than adhering to a fixed style or outcome.
-His work is driven by pure emotional expression, often created spontaneously in the moment, with little premeditated planning.
-While past works may have involved extensive analysis, his current process emphasizes instinct and emotional engagement during the act of painting.
+neo-expressionist.
+Lukjansky begins each new project with an open mind.
+Furthermore, he embraces the organic process of creation.
+His work is driven by pure emotional expression.
+However, it is often created spontaneously in the moment.
+His current process emphasizes instinct during the act of painting.

 After his degree in sculpture and MA’s in sculpture and ceramics with AHRB full award, Richard Crooks has been an educator and artist.
 He has attended supported residency programmes throughout Asia, including with the Kathmandu Centre for Contemporary Arts, The Brihatta Art Foundation and the Bengal Foundation in Dhaka.
 He has led learning programmes in Bangladesh with the British Council and was a Visual Art Curriculum Specialist for the Ministry of Education in the UAE.